barriosjorge/gmt_docs/src/software_development/virtual_machine/virtual_machine.rst

   :scale: 70 %
   :alt: First Run

-Browse to the *standalone.iso* file downloaded before and click *Start*.
+Browse to the *Fedora-Server-dvd-x86_64-26-1.5.iso* file downloaded before and click *Start*.
 This will mount the iso into a Virtual Optical Drive and select it as the boot device.